Day 10 – Elk Ridge to Leadville – Segment 8

 No yuppified-ski-Colorado-ness here sir, just a good old raw western mining history and fresh, thin air.

-I locate the hostel, and I’m greeted by some fit looking older guys enjoying the afternoon on the front porch.
-They look relatively well to do – not your typical hostel-goers.
+I locate the hostel and I’m greeted by some fit-looking older guys enjoying the afternoon on the front porch.
+They look relatively well-off… not your typical hostel-goers.

-I later learn that these guys are some very serious mountain bikers, here to get acclimated for the annual Leadville 100 mile trail race.
-Leadville is host to a whole slew of sick, ridiculously impossible and insane races that I’m not going to elaborate on today.
+I later learn that these guys are some very serious mountain bikers, here to get acclimated for the annual Leadville 100-mile trail race.
+Leadville is host to a whole slew of ridiculously impossible and insane races.

 Even Lance Armstrong has a tough time with the Leadville races.

-Bill customarily shows me around the place, and it’s one of the nicest and overall best hostels I’ve ever visited, though I could say the same about all these places along the CT.
-They’re different than the Appalachian Trail hostels, especially here today.
-Everyone gets their quiet hours and rest because the super serious mountain bikers have the run of the place.
+Bill customarily shows me around the place, and it’s one of the nicest and overall best hostels I’ve ever visited… though I could say the same about all these places along the CT.
+They’re different than the Appalachian Trail hostels.
+Here everyone gets their quiet hours and rest because the super-serious mountain bikers have the run of the place.

 The bunk room has sheets and blankets and privacy curtains and… uh, apparently hot air balloons and blimps and Disneyworld too.